fte-team/fteqw/plugins/berkelium/readme.txt

 	this will 'end' the video. when the shader is next displayed it'll reset from the original url.
 7: you can change the url with:
 	gecko_navigate(texname, "http://fteqw.com");
+8: you can send it these navigation commands (in the place of a url).
+You'll likely want a focus command.
+	cmd:refresh
+	cmd:transparent
+	cmd:focus
+	cmd:unfocus
+	cmd:opaque
+	cmd:stop
+	cmd:back
+	cmd:forward
+	cmd:cut
+	cmd:copy
+	cmd:paste
+	cmd:del
+	cmd:selectall

 Compiling the plugin for Windows: